requarks/docs-legacy/wiki/dev-guide.md

 You can find the latest release source code on the [GitHub Releases](https://github.com/Requarks/wiki/releases) page.
 Use either the `Source code (zip)` or `Source code (tar.gz)` file.

+Make sure you have installed all dependencies and created the `config.yml` file (or run the setup wizard to generate it).

 # Project Structure
 - **app**: Contains app date and configuration that shouldn't be modified by the user.
 - **assets**: Contains production-ready assets (js, css, images, fonts, etc.). *No modifications should be done here!*